Web1-Teams/11am-grp7-repo/README.md

 # Mangment
 Our project was developed collaboratively by a team of dedicated members, each responsible for specific tasks to ensure timely completion and high-quality results

-# The Website Was Made By
+# The Website Was Made By👨‍💻👩‍💻
 • Aprar Jala
 • Hamza Thouqan
 • Izz-Adeen Dwaikat